OliWenman/geant4tomosim/README.md

 /physics/opticalphoton/refraction <bool>
 /physics/opticalphoton/absorption <bool>
 ```
-Note: Refraction physics is designed to be used with opticalphoton's and not gamma (Geant4 treats waves and particles properties seperate with opticalphotons and gamma particles respectively).
-Therefore one side effect is that fluorescence doesn't appear to work when refraction is on.
+Note: Refraction physics is designed to be used with "opticalphoton" and not "gamma".

+Geant4 treats waves and particles properties seperate with "opticalphoton" and "gamma" particles respectively, therefore one side effect is that fluorescence doesn't appear to work when refraction is on using "gamma".
 Needs more testing.
 ## Materials
 Create new custom materials for your sample or world material.